-\paragraph{B\'ezier extraction of NURBS} The major purpose of B\'ezier extraction is to instead the NURBS basis functions by the $C^0$-continuous Bernstein polynomial basis functions defined over B\'ezier elements which have the similar element structure with standard FEM.
-By using the Bernstein polynomial as the basis function in B\'ezier extraction, the IGA approach is straightforwardly performed as well as can be integrated in most available FEM structures.
-It is well known that the B-spline basis function of $p$th order has $C^{p-k}$ continuity across each element, in which $k$ represents the multiplicity of knots in the knot value.
-Therefore, the $C^0$-continuity can be obtained by inserting the new knots into the B-spline basis function until $k = p$.
-Accordingly, a new knot $\bar \xi \in \left[ {{\xi _k},{\xi _{k + 1}}} \right]$ with $(k>p)$ is inserted into the original knot vector ${\bf{\Xi }} = \left\{ {{\xi _1},{\xi _2},...,{\xi _{n + p + 1}}} \right\}$.
-As a result, a new set of control points are obtained and expressed as follows \cite{hughes2005isogeometric} \beq {\bar {\bf P}_i} = \left\{ { } \right.{\rm{ }} \eeq where \beq {\alpha _i} = \left\{ { } \right. \eeq in which ${\bf P}_i$ and ${\bar {\bf P}_i}$ are the original and new control points, respectively.\\
+The main aim of B\'ezier extraction technique is to instead the NURBS basis functions by the $C^0$-continuous Bernstein polynomial basis functions described over B\'ezier elements which have the similar element structure with standard FEM.
+As a result, the IGA is straightforwardly performed as well as can be integrated into most available FEM framework.
+It is well known that the B-spline basis functions of $p$th order possess $C^{p-k}$ continuity across each interior knots, in which $k$ represents the multiplicity of knots in the knot value.
+Hence, we can obtain the $C^0$-continuity by inserting the new knots into the original knot vector until $k$ is equal to $p$.
+By inserting a new knot $\bar \xi \in \left[ {{\xi _k},{\xi _{k + 1}}} \right]$ with $(k>p)$ into the original knot vector ${\bf{\Xi }} = \left\{ {{\xi _1},{\xi _2},...,{\xi _{n + p + 1}}} \right\}$, a new set of control points ${\bar {\bf P}_i}$ are found and expressed as follows \cite{hughes2005isogeometric} \beq {\bar {\bf P}_i} = \left\{ { } \right.{\rm{ }} \eeq in which \beq {\alpha _i} = \left\{ { } \right. \eeq